 DIVISION OF PROPERTY BETWEEN PARTIES

-Once the parties know which assets comprise their marital estate and how much any property is worth, they may then attempt to agree upon on to split their belongings.
+Once the parties know which assets comprise their marital estate and how much any property is worth, they may then attempt to agree on how to split their assets and debts.
 For example, each spouse might agree that they should keep their respective vehicles.
-Unfortunately, the division of certain assets is often a contentious process.
+Unfortunately, the division of certain assets is often a contentious process

 When a couple cannot decide how these assets should be divided, a judge can instead make a decision based on several factors.
 While there is no set formula for determining what is fair, a judge may consider the length of the marriage, each person’s contributions to the family unit, and additional factors.
 The judge might also look at the needs of each spouse, as well as the financial resources of both parties.